PINEWOOD WIND PROJECT PROFILE

 - Hundreds of jobs and significant local spending during construction

-- About 10 full-time jobs created for operations and maintenance
+- Up to 12 full-time jobs created for operations and maintenance

 - Would represent a significant investment in the local economies, with revenues for property owners, local government services, and schools for 30 years